the-pika/progressive_vocab_learning/README.md

 It provides a complete pipeline for generating, optimizing, and clustering text variants to support progressive vocabulary learning, with a focus on interpretability and educational usability.

+> ⚠️ **Notice**
+> This project is currently under review for publication.
+Please do not copy, reproduce, or redistribute any part of the code or dataset without explicit permission.
+> This repo currently contains only one source code.
+I will be updating the entire code once the paper is accepted.

+## DO NOT

 ---

 ## 📌 Overview